00-Python/Hexagonal-Permutation-Cipher/README.md

 # Hexagonal Permutation Cipher (HPC)

 Welcome to the Hexagonal Permutation Cipher (HPC) repository!
-HPC is a unique, dependency-free cryptographic algorithm that utilizes hexagonal grid permutations combined with modular arithmetic for secure text encryption and decryption.
+HPC is a unique cryptographic algorithm that utilizes hexagonal grid permutations combined with AES encryption for secure text encryption and decryption.

 ## Overview

 The Hexagonal Permutation Cipher (HPC) is designed to provide a novel approach to cryptography by:
 - Using a hexagonal grid for permutation-based encryption.
-- Employing modular arithmetic to manage values.
+- Leveraging AES encryption for secure data handling.
-- Avoiding external dependencies for maximum portability.
+- Combining permutation and AES for enhanced security.

 ## Features

-- **Unique Encryption Algorithm**: A novel approach that leverages hexagonal grids for encryption.
+- **Unique Encryption Algorithm**: A novel approach that leverages hexagonal grids for permutation and AES for encryption.
-- **Dependency-Free**: Implemented in pure Python with no external libraries.
+- **Secure AES Encryption**: Uses AES encryption in CBC mode with PKCS7 padding for robust security.
-- **Modular Arithmetic**: Ensures all values remain within a manageable range.
+- **Key-Based Encryption**: Uses a hashed secret key to configure permutation and AES operations.
-- **Key-Based Encryption**: Uses a secret key to configure permutation operations.
+- **Pure Python Implementation**: Implemented in Python with minimal external dependencies.

 ## Table of Contents